nmonson1/nmonson1.github.io/_pages/about.md

   - /about.html
 ---

 I am a mathematician by training, pursuing research in mechanistic interpretability.
-I believe AGI research has the potential to be dangerous, and the most effective preventative measure is a clear mathematical framework for understanding the internal workings of the underlying machinery.
+I believe AGI research has the potential to be dangerous, and the most effective preventative measure is a clear framework for understanding the internal workings of the underlying machinery.

-Currently, I am an AI and topology consultant for STILLFILLBYNATHANIEL, and I am also working with [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/) on FILLBYN.
+Currently, I am an AI and topology consultant for Garoux LLC, and I am also working with [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/) at University of Maryland.

 Background
 ======
 I have a Ph.D. in mathematics from the University of Maryland, College Park.
-While originally trained in theoretical topology, my eventual thesis was on computational topology, where I proved a convergence law for errors accumulated through dimensional reduction.
-[This](internallinktoapageonthiswebsite.com) is a brief summary, and the full length thesis can be found [here](linktothesis.com).
+While I originally worked on algebraic geometry and topology, my [thesis](https://drum.lib.umd.edu/handle/1903/29249) was on computational topology, where I proved an approximation theorem on persistent homology with relevance to dimension reduction.

-Before graduate school, I worked at FILLBYNATHANIEL, and before that I was a math and econ major at Swarthmore College.
+Before graduate school, I did economic consulting at LECG, and before that I was a math and econ major at Swarthmore College.
 I grew up in New York and Salt Lake City, Utah.

 Site guide
 ------